toppyy/gial/README.md

     SAN SNÄÄ 'hello world!'

-To extend the example, let's translate "hello world" into Rauma (it's *terveissi!*) and print it five times using a while-loop:
+To illustrate the use giäl, let's extend the example by translating "hello world" into Rauma (it's *terveissi!*) and print it five times using a while-loop: That would look something like this in pseudocode:

-    i = 0
-    GUNNES (i < 5)
-        SAN SNÄÄ 'Terveissi!'
-        SAN SNÄÄ
-        i = i + 1
-    NYLOPPUS

-To illustrate the use some of the keywords, the above would look something like this in pseudocode:

     i = 0
     WHILE (i < 5)